 Perhaps even more important than the visible biome is the microbiome: the entire world of microscopic organisms living in the soil that is undetectable by the naked eye.
 Especially in the practice of organic gardening – when we do not use man-made chemical fertilizers or pesticides – it is critical to help the microbiome thrive.
 Living in the soil are bacteria, fungi, protozoa, nematodes, mites, and microarthropods.
 Some are not only beneficial to our plants but actually necessary to gardening – while others can indeed be detrimental.

 The beneficial microorganisms are generally referred to as probiotics, because they enhance plant growth or prevent disease in plants by increasing bioavailability of nutrients and minerals to plants, producing hormones for growth, stimulating plant immunity, and affecting stress response.
 The addition of beneficial microorganisms to your existing living soil base can help a range of common and rare plant problems.
-For an excellent guide to brewing your own probiotic microbe plant treatment at home, please visit this guide.

 Scientists studying soil microbiomes have reported many interesting observations, such as the fact that microbiomes are extremely localized – meaning that they have very distinct characteristics – and vary widely from one another over short distances.
 As we have mentioned before, it is very important to become familiar with the conditions in YOUR area and add amendments as appropriate.

 Your Soil’s pH & How It Affects Nutrient Uptake